Magn3to/Principals/README.md

 ## Principal 6: Access to personal information

-- In Principal 6 an individual has given permission to the agency to hold and access personal information.
+- In Principal 6 an individual has given permission from the agency upon confirmation to hold and access personal information.

 ## What is the purpose of accessing our personal information and why?

- - [ ] It is collected by employees who need access to carry out a transaction
+ - [ ] It is collected by employees who need access to carry out a transaction, if they are purchasing
  - [ ] Information may be accesilbe to anyone engaged by a corporation